-15. Subsequent Events
+15. Coronavirus Pandemic

-On March 11, 2020, the World Health Organization declared the outbreak of a coronavirus (COVID-19) pandemic.
-As a result, economic uncertainties have arisen that have negatively impacted the Foundation's estimates of fair value of its Investments and are likely to negatively impact the Foundation's estimates of fair value of its Oil and Gas Royalties during 2020.
-Other financial impact could occur though such potential impact is unknown at this time.
+On March 11, 2020, the World Health Organization declared the outbreak of a coronavirus (COVID-19) pandemic which continues into 2021.
+As a result, economic uncertainties arose during 2020 that have negatively impacted the Foundation's estimates of fair value of its Oil and Gas Royalties.
+Other financial impact, including a negative impact on the Foundation's estimates of fair value of its Investments, could occur though such potential impact is unknown at this time.
 At the current time, we are unable to quantify the potential effects of this pandemic on our future consolidated financial statements.